mxochicale/3minutesthesis/rehearsals/logBOOK.md

 # SORTED

+* [x] create a pandoc latex document to avoid uptaing read me and latex document (added:27march2018, sorted:9may2018.10h05m)

 * [x] polishing script with george and eren feedback:
 	* put more emphasis on my actual research in the speech